Where is Honduras?

 Spanish is the official language.
 The major ethnic group reported is mestizo.
 The majority of the country is Roman Catholics.

 Honduran Spanish is the official and most widely spoken language in the Republic of Honduras.
 It is used in government, commerce and education.
 A number of Indigenous languages are also spoken in Honduras.
 Unfortunately, some of these languages are on the verge of extinction.
-The Spanish spoken in the country is heavily influenced by the local languages and is therefore distinct and unique to the region.Read more on Honduras's Capital
+The Spanish spoken in the country is heavily influenced by the local languages and is therefore distinct and unique to the region.Read more on Honduras's Languages

 The dialing code for the country is 504.